← View all guides

 FAQ

-How many words should thumbnail text usually use?
+How many words should thumbnail text use?

 There is no official fixed rule, but short text usually survives feed-size viewing better.
 For many channels, two to four words is a safer starting range than a full sentence.